Fullintel Logo

 • Share of voice (SOV) tracking: SOV Key themes and topics, influencers/journalists, outlets, media types,

-• Global and regional coverage: It’s always advisable to track your coverage globally while also breaking out regional sentiment and share of voice for a deep dive into the specifics of each region.
+• Global and regional coverage: It’s always advisable to track your coverage globally while also breaking out regional sentiment and share of voice to dive deep into each region’s specifics.

 • Influencer and key opinion leader tracking: The measurement of the impact of opinion pieces and social posts from industry experts and key influencers in your space.